 Haven't renewed your AAS membership for 2016?
 Renew today to ensure continued benefits and avoid additional fees!

 The 305-meter William E. Gordon Arecibo telescope in Puerto Rico is the world's largest single-dish radio telescope.
-Proposals to use it for observations during the first half of 2015 are due by 1 September 2014.
+Proposals for observations beginning in July 2016 are due by 3 March 2016.

 This is an open invitation to help improve future learning in astronomy by sharing what knowledge, skills, tools and techniques, and habits of thinking you use in the practice of your science.

 To help prepare for the 2020 Astrophysics Decadal Survey, NASA is forming Science and Technology Definition Teams for four large mission concepts.
 Applications to join the STDTs are due 1 February.

 The Gemini Observatory invites proposals for new large and long programs, with observations beginning in August 2016.
 LOI deadline: 2 February.
 Proposal deadline: 31 March.

 The National Radio Astronomy Observatory is now accepting applications for the 2016 cohort of our summer student programs in science and technology research.
 Deadline: 1 February 2016.

 If you have a love of astronomy, a thirst for travel, and a desire to share this passion with others, apply now for the Astronomy in Chile Educator Ambassadors Program (ACEAP).
 Deadline: 31 January 2016.